CosmWasm/wasmvm/builders/README.md

 the tagged (go) release in order to be easily usable.

-The solution is to precompile the rust code into libraries for the major platforms (Linux, Windows, MacOS) and commit them to the repository at each tagged release.
+The solution is to precompile the rust code into libraries for the major platforms (Linux, Windows, macOS) and commit them to the repository at each tagged release.
 This should be doable from one host machine, but is a bit tricky.
 This folder contains build scripts and a Docker image to create all dynamic libraries from one host.
 In general this is set up for a Linux host, but